NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Results

 \subsection{Resources Usage}

-The resources usage are given the report generated by the \textit{aoc} after the successful completion of the kernel compilation, which can take several hours (typically between 6h and 24h depending on the kernel complexity for the DE10pro).
-The resources usage for the compilation of the NeuroHSMDv1 kernels is given in Table~\ref{tab:resources_usage_v1} and the NeuroHSMDv2 kernel in Table~\ref{tab:resources_usage_v2}.
+The resources' usage are provided in the report generated by the \textit{aoc} after the successful completion of the kernel compilation, which can take several hours (typically between 6h and 24h depending on the kernel complexity for the DE10pro).
+The resources' usage for the compilation of the NeuroHSMDv1 and NeuroHSMDv2 kernels is given in Table~\ref{tab:resources_usage_v1}.

-From the analysis of Table~\ref{tab:resources_usage_v1} can be seen that the estimated resource utilisation is more pessimist than the final resource utilisation, which is a direct consequence of the Intel Quartus's optimisations during the synthesis and routing phases and to ensure that circuit fits in the FPGA device.
-Nevertheless, it takes about 5 minutes to get the \textit{estimated resources usage} and between 6h to 24h to get the \textit{resources utilisation summary}.
-Therefore, it is a good practice defining the coefficient \textbf{N} in the statement \textbf{\# PRAGMA UNROLL N} based on the \textit{estimated resources usage}.
+From the analysis of Table~\ref{tab:resources_usage_v1} it can be seen that the estimated resource utilisation is more pessimistic than the final resource utilisation, which is a direct consequence of the Intel Quartus's optimisations during the synthesis and routing phases and to ensure that the circuit fits in the \gls*{fpga} device.
+Nevertheless, it takes about 5 minutes to get the \textit{estimated resources usage} and between 6h to 24h to get the \textit{resources' utilisation summary}.
+Therefore, it is a good practice defining the coefficient \textbf{N} in the statement \textbf{\# PRAGMA UNROLL N} based on the \textit{estimated resources' usage}.

-Again, from the analysis of Table~\ref{tab:resources_usage_v2} it can be seen that the estimated resource utilisation is higher than the actual resource utilisation as a consequence of the Intel Quartus's optimisations during the synthesis and routing phases.
+The NeuroHSMDv2 compared with the NeuroHSMDv1, consumes 1448.7 \glspl*{alm} less, 25423 FFs less, 2 \glspl*{ram} less and the same number of \glspl*{dsp}.
+Nevertheless, the NuroHSMDv2 kernel max frequency is 300MHz, while the NuroHSMDv1 kernel max frequency is 306.25 MHz.
+The NuroHSMDv2 enables saving of less than 1\% of resources and introduces an 2\% increase in latency.

-The NDK v2 compared with the NDK v1, consumes 1448.7 ALMs less, 25423 FFs less, 2 RAMs less and the same number of DSPs.
-Nevertheless, the NDK v2 kernel max frequency is 300MHz, while the NDK v1 kernel max frequency is 306.25 MHz.
-The NDK v2 enables saving of less than 1\% of resources and introduces an 2\% increase in latency.
+The coefficient N should always be a multiple of $2^n$ to ensure the optimal use of \gls*{fpga} resources.
+For example, the resources' usage of $N=48$ is equivalent to $N=64$.
+Moreover, both \glspl*{ndk} had failed to compile when $N=32$ because there was not enough \glspl*{alut}.
+The design required more \glspl*{alut} than those available on the device, violating the compilation rules because the design would not fit on the device.

-The coefficient N should always be a multiple of $2^n$ to ensure the optimal use of FPGA resources.
-For example, the resources usage of $N=48$ is equivalent to $N=64$.
-Moreover, both NDKs had failed to compile when $N=32$ because there was not enough ALUTs.
-The design required more ALUTs than those available on the device, violating the compilation rules because the design would not fit on the device.
+Finally, the same neuronal parameters were used for all the neurons to reduce resource usage and the amount of data to be exchanged between the host \gls*{cpu} and the \gls*{fpga} device via the \gls*{pcie} bus.
+It is important to highlight that it is only possible to increase the size of the \gls*{snn} by reducing the complexity of the neuron model, and vice versa.